PR Nerd

 • You know what a tempo run is

-• You track your weekly mileage
+• You track your weekly mileage or distance

 • You have a specific goal time in mind